openstack-archive/senlin/doc/source/getting_started/policy_types.rst

 show the schema of a specific policy type, you can use the following command::

-  $ senlin policy-type-schema DeletionPolicy
+  $ senlin policy-type-schema senlin.policy.deletion
-  policy_type: DeletionPolicy
+  policy_type: senlin.policy.deletion
   spec:
     criteria:
       constraints: